elenatorro/e-journal/README.md

 ```

-### Activity:

-1. Note all useful concepts you learn in CONCEPTS.md
+2. Note all useful concepts you learn in CONCEPTS.md

 ```
 # Concepts